Oscar Wilde: Imprisonment

-Decline: 1897–1900
+Final years: 1897–1900

 Exile

 Though Wilde's health had suffered greatly from the harshness and diet of prison, he had a feeling of spiritual renewal.
 He immediately wrote to the Society of Jesus requesting a six-month Catholic retreat; when the request was denied, Wilde wept.
 "I intend to be received into the Catholic Church before long", Wilde told a journalist who asked about his religious intentions.

-He spent his last three years impoverished and in exile.
+Wilde spent his last three years usually impoverished and in exile.
 He took the name "Sebastian Melmoth", after Saint Sebastian and the titular character of Melmoth the Wanderer (a Gothic novel by Charles Maturin, Wilde's great-uncle).
 Wilde wrote two long letters to the editor of the Daily Chronicle, describing the brutal conditions of English prisons and advocating penal reform.
 His discussion of the dismissal of Warder Martin for giving biscuits to an anaemic child prisoner repeated the themes of the corruption and degeneration of punishment that he had earlier outlined in The Soul of Man under Socialism.

+The English writer Ernest Dowson, who had known Wilde for a number of years and was one of the few individuals to support him during and after his conviction, is said to have remade his acquaintance in Dieppe.
+In a story later repeated by W.B.
+Yeats, Dowson encouraged Wilde to visit a brothel and have sex with a female prostitute "in order to repair his reputation".
+According to Dowson, after the encounter Wilde "said in a low voice 'The first these ten years, and it will be the last.
+It was like cold mutton ...
+But tell it in England, for it will entirely restore my character'."